Vector autoregression: Example

 Each variable in the model has one equation.
 The current (time t) observation of each variable depends on its own lagged values as well as on the lagged values of each other variable in the VAR.

 Writing VAR(p) as VAR(1)

 A VAR with p lags can always be equivalently rewritten as a VAR with only one lag by appropriately redefining the dependent variable.
-The transformation amounts to stacking the lags of the VAR(p) variable in the new VAR(1) dependent variable and appending identities to complete the number of equations.
+The transformation amounts to stacking the lags of the VAR(p) variable in the new VAR(1) dependent variable and appending identities to complete the precise number of equations.